kbase/execution_engine2/docs/adrs/002-Retry_endpoint.md

 * Re-writing run_job/run_job_batch to address the aforementioned deficiencies
 * Creating a retry endpoint dedicated to addressing book-keeping and job launching features

-## Decision Outcome

-Pending

-* Link to spec file with inputs and outputs for the retry endpoint goes here
-* Link to Jira Ticket with business logic documentation for success and cancel cases

 ### Possible additional things to think about
 * Creating sets of objects and what to do at the end of a batch run